akorn/zfsbackup/README.md

 Running as a `runit` service is my preferred solution, but using `cron` should work fine too.

-When using cron, you can either just invoke `zfsbackup-client` as a cronjob;
-it will iterate over all sources.d directories (and all backupservers named in `client.conf`), and try to back up each directory exactly once.
-If you have `/usr/bin/chpst`, the script will use it to create lockfiles and ensure that the same sources.d directory is not being processed by two or more concurrent instances simultaneously.

 #### The zfsbackup-sv script